"The hours of folly are measured by the clock, but of wisdom, no clock can measure."

 Some 15-year olds are ready, academically at least, for college.
 There is nothing left for high school to offer them.
 Let's call these kids "Exes."

-When the teacher grades papers (should she actually do this), does she spend 35 minutes highlighting and annotating the misplaced Ohs' blunders in diction, syntax, logic, exemplification, coherence and structure?
+When the teacher grades papers (if she actually does), does she spend 35 minutes highlighting and annotating the misplaced Ohs' blunders in diction, syntax, logic, exemplification, coherence and structure?
 And does the teacher know what these things actually mean and how they should be used effectively?

 And, having driven herself to distraction foolishly trying to find, identify, edit and revise all the errors that make up Ohs' well-intentioned Pandemonium of Nonsense, does she do Ex the disservice of using her essay -- part Cicero, part Fitzgerald -- as a sabbatical from the rigors of discouraging the Oh from ever writing again?